blackwarriorxtn/bcdlibre/README.md

 * When adding a book to your library, you can type in the ISBN or use a barcode reader:
 ![Add book](doc/screenshot/add_book_en_01.png?raw=true "Add book with autocompletion based on Web Services requests (english version)")
-* multiple Web Services are called and information is fill in automatically:
+* multiple Web Services are called and information is filled in automatically:
 ![Add book](doc/screenshot/add_book_en_02.png?raw=true "Add book with autocompletion based on Web Services requests (english version)")

 ## Install Bibliopuce